eslint/config-inspector/README.md

 Visit http://localhost:7777/ to view and play with your ESLint config.
 Changes to the config file will be updated automatically.

+Run `npx @eslint/config-inspector --help` to see all the CLI options available.

 ### Online Preview

 Or play it right in your browser now: